![]() |

 problem in fiction is that the non-royal protagonist is so often

-portrayed as an ordinary mortal--the gal or guy who doesn't have
+portrayed as an ordinary mortal--the person who doesn't have

-super-duper extroverted, social, political moxie coming out her or his ears.
+super-duper extroverted, social, political moxie coming out the ears.
 There's

 an understandable fascination with the idea of just any-old-person